by-student-2017/skprogs-v.0.2.1/README.rst

 4. sort -k 2 Evalute.txt >> Evalute_sort.txt

-- Since paper [2] uses GA, we made it possible to use EA, which is a type of GA.
+- Since paper [2] uses GA, I made it possible to use EA, which is a type of GA.

 Information of skprogs code